 The Arts Society Falmouth has been involved with projects such as costume conservation at the Helston Folk Museum, and documentation of the Jewish Cemetery in Falmouth.
-One of the longest running and still active project is at the Bartlett Library, National Maritime Museum, Falmouth.
+One of the longest running and still active projects is at the Bartlett Library, National Maritime Museum, Falmouth.

 All groups work with enthusiasm and expertise and their efforts are greatly appreciated by the Museums.
 We are pleased to say that our teams have gained National Recognition for their work and in 2016, a Falmouth DFAS Volunteer won a prestigious National Award.

-Children’s Trails encourage youngsters between 8-12 years to explore places of worship in the company of an adult to discover the treasures to be found there.
+Trails of Discovery encourage youngsters between 8-12 years to explore places of worship in the company of an adult to discover the treasures to be found there.
 They introduce children to art, architecture, history and furnishings by following an interactive guide around the church prompting exploration of the stories behind the animals and people represented in the church iconography.
 Children’s Trails are produced by a sociable team of volunteers, each bringing their own skills but also having the opportunity to gain in-depth knowledge about churches and their history.

-If anyone would like to create a trail for their Church or if you know of a church that might welcome such a trail, please contact the Volunteers Representative.
+If anyone would like to create a trail for their church or if you know of a church that might welcome such a trail, please contact the Volunteers Representative.

 Young Arts volunteers fundraise and give grants to arts projects for children and young people in their local area.
 In a time of cuts and changes to the national curriculum, this has never been more important.
 This group of volunteers aims to give more children and young people access to the arts.